connexta/karaf-tutorial/WORKSHOP-INSTRUCTIONS-PART-2.md

 1. Add the maven bundle plugin to the POM.
 Feel free to copy it from [here](./step-2-blueprint/greeting-impl/pom.xml)
 1. Test your work by building the module with `mvn install`

+**NOTE:** I had two errors in my `POM.xml` file.
+1. First, I forgot to add `<packaging>bundle</packaging>` to `POM.xml`.
+The results was the the `MANIFEST.MF` file in the JAR was missing the OSGi headers and the JAR could not be installed in Karaf.
+1. Second, I was missing `<extensions>true</extensions>` from the maven bundle plugin definition.
+The result was the maven did not recognize the `bundle` packaging type.
+`

 ###### Create the blueprint specification file

 1. Locate the `resources` directory under the `impl/src/main/...` path.